Our original 'social mapping' platform

-Also know as “OGM”, this popular platform debuted in 2009 at OpenGreenMap.org/home.
-Winning several important awards for its design and purpose, OGM empowered hundreds of new Green Map projects and supported the expansion of existing projects with its advanced capabilities.
-Map Makers can download data (CSV, KML) to view on other platforms, share as interactive embeds, etc. Over the years, we added 9 languages, more features and apps, including the Mobile Site Collector, a dynamic webapp that supports data gathering on the go, even offline, in 13 languages.
-Excitingly, this is on its way to becoming a map viewing platform, too, watch for it in 2019!
+Also know as “OGM”, the first version of this popular platform debuted in 2009 at OpenGreenMap.org/home.
+Winning several important awards for its design and purpose, OGM empowered more than 500 new Green Map projects in its first decade and supported the expansion of existing projects with its advanced capabilities, 9 language interface, more features and apps, including the Mobile Site Collector, a dynamic web app that supported data gathering on the go, even offline, in 13 languages.

-Our sincere thanks to the dedicated staff and volunteers who developed this unique platform, and the hundreds of mapmakers and donors who helped us maintain it as a community resource.
-We are hopeful that the spirit it engendered will live on in our era of platform diversity.
-Soon, a new dynamic ‘map of the maps’ will help us share this movement’s evolution, as will the Stories generated and shared by local Green Map Makers.
+Our sincere thanks to the dedicated team at GIS Collective, Bogdan Szabo, Ciprian Samoila and Alexandra Casapu who built OGM2 (see their FOSS4G presentation voluntarily developing this unique platform, and the hundreds of mapmakers and donors who will help us maintain it as a community resource.
+We are hopeful that the spirit Open Green Map platforms have engendered will live on through the Open Green Maps, and the Stories generated and shared by local Green Map Makers.